INFO-ESIPE/note-taking/ESIPE/Semestre 5 (Pavie)/Web And Multimedia Technologies/07 - World Wide Web/07 - World Wide Web.md

 Internet is a network of networks.
 It is based on the ARPANET project and follows the TCP/IP protocols
 	*The web is only a fraction of it that appeared a decade later (1989 at CERN, CH), it also includes VOIP, SSH/Telnet, FTP ...*

-The web is simply a service — on the internet — that exploits hypertext technology to distribute documents
+The web is simply a service—on the internet—that exploits hypertext technology to distribute documents

 Machines are identified on the internet by an IP address